llamouth/LL-winter-2025-technical-interview-practice/lesson15-conditional-logic/README.md

 "Why do we use conditional statements in programming?"
 Post the question in Slack, have everyone submit their answers simultaneously after a 5-minute timer.

+We conditional statements to execute a specific command when a certain condition is met

 ## Topic Overview (20 minutes):

 Quick review of conditional logic: Review if, else, and else if statements.